plb019/SearchFile/README.md

 ## Acknowledgments

-* My husband for ri·dic·u·lous·ly supportive (considering he had to spend the day managing the packing process of our daughter as she prepares for leaving for college tomorrow)
+* My husband for being ri·dic·u·lous·ly supportive (considering he had to spend the day managing the packing process of our daughter as she prepares for her departure for college tomorrow)
 * Zendesk for giving me a humbling but truely valuable experience